procore/documentation/building_applications/building_side_panel_apps.md

 ## Save Manifest and Create Version

-After completing the steps above, you're ready to save your app's configurations and set your first version number.
+After completing the steps above, you're ready to save your application configuration and set your first version number.
 1. Click **Save** at the top of the page.
 2. The **Create Version** window appears.
 Enter a version number using the following syntax: **x.x.x.**
 Note: Your version number can only contain integers, and must consist of three (3) integers separated by a '.'.
 For example, '1.1.1'.
 Each new version you create must be a higher number than the previous version.

+## Test and Validate in Development Sandbox

+We recommend testing and validating each version of your application in the development sandbox environment.
+See [Installing an Application in the Development Sandbox]({{ site.url }}{{ site.baseurl }}{% link building_applications/building_apps_sandbox_install.md %}) for additional information.

 ## Promote Updated Sandbox Manifest to Production